 Mozambique is a very poor country with a population of around 23 million people, shockingly around 50% of people living below the poverty line.
-There are projects with international organisations, charities and also local NGO's which recruit international volunteers to help with community, conservation and education programs.
+There are projects with local organisations, charities and NGO's which recruit international volunteers to help community, conservation and education programs.

 Volunteer Programs in Mozambique